-Each Chapter so formed shall have its own Terms of Reference constitution and may have bylaws, but in no manner shall they conflict with those of RTAM., Policies and Terms of Reference
+Each Chapter or Special Interest Group so formed shall have its own Terms of Reference constitution and may have bylaws, but in no manner shall they conflict with those of RTAM.
+In the event of a conflict, the RTAM Bylaws, Policies and Terms of Reference shall prevail.

-10.04 Chapter Membership
+10.04 Chapter or Special Interest Group Membership

-The membership of a Chapter may include:
+The membership of a Chapter or Special Interest Group may be comprised of the same classes of members as outlined in Article 4.01 of the Bylaws.

-Retired teachers or educators,

-Spouses of retired teachers or educators.

-Spouses of deceased teachers or educators,

-Other interested persons, provided that the majority of Chapter members shall be RTAM members.

-Once an organizing group is prepared to apply for Chapter status, it shall submit:

-A list of retired teachers’ signatures, indicating their interest in the formation of a Chapter.

-The name of the proposed Chapter and a copy of the proposed constitution and bylaws.

-Names of the interim executive officers and charter members.

-The frequency of meetings and the proposed date of the first AGM where the proposed constitution and bylaws will be adopted and the executive elected.

-10.06 Chapter Status Confirmed

-a) Chapter applications will be reviewed by the Membership and Chapters

-Committee and a recommendation made to the Board.

-b) Chapter status will be confirmed, and a Chapter document prepared for

-presentation to the new Chapter by motion of the Board.

-10.07 Chapter Reports and Nominations
+10.05 Chapter and Special Interest Group Reports and Nominations

-The Chapter shall submit a list of current members and the status of their membership, if applicable, by July 7th each year.
+Each Chapter and Special Interest Group shall submit to the RTAM Board a list of current members and the status of their membership, if applicable, by July 7th each year.

-As requested by the President for the AGM, the Chapter President shall submit a written report to the Board including:
+Each Chapter and Special Interest Group shall submit a written report to the Board by no later than March 1 each year that includes:

-An up-dated list of the current Chapter executive (if applicable).
+An up-dated list of the current Chapter executive (if applicable);

-A list of those members elected for the Chapter executive for the coming year (if available at the time of reporting).
+A list of those members elected for the Chapter executive for the coming year (if available at the time of reporting); and